 How Lenders Evaluate Loan Applications

-That’s why lenders want to see that a borrower is able to repay the loan amount.
-So when you apply for any kind of loan, most lenders will focus on the following criteria:
+That’s why lenders want to see that a borrower can repay the loan amount.
+So, when you apply for a loan, most lenders will focus on the following criteria:

 - Source of income: You don’t have to be employed to take out a personal loan, but you do need to have proof of income.
 This income can include disability payments, Social Security, and more.